d-hain/advent_of_code/2022/6/rust/README.md

-# This is my solution to AoC 2022 Day 4
+# This is my solution to AoC 2022 Day 6

 ## First Solution

-In the file `first_solution_part1.rs` there is my initial solution of part 1 of the puzzle.
+In the file `first_solution.rs` there is my initial solution of the puzzle.
-And the same for `first_solution_part2.rs`.

 - Part 1
   - Size: 919 byte